 Consider the following ways to help your child with autism get the sleep he needs:

 - Consider medication (but only as a last resort!)
 Vitamins and other supplements, like melatonin or iron, may help improve an ASD child’s sleep and are considered good options, as long as they’re administered under a healthcare provider’s supervision.
-We advise that you always speak to your doctor before giving your child any supplement.
-Sleep medications should be a last-resort option, and they should only be used once a family has considered any sleep associations or schedule problems and even then, we recommend they only be used in conjunction with some of the strategies listed above.
-Otherwise, once the child stops taking the medication, the sleeping issues will likely return full-force.
+We advise that you always speak to your doctor before giving your child any supplements.
+Sleep medications should be a last-resort option, and they should only be used once a family has considered any sleep associations or schedule problems, and even then, we recommend they only be used in conjunction with some of the strategies listed above.
+Otherwise, the sleeping issues will likely return full force once the child stops taking the medication.

 If you feel that your baby or toddler may be showing signs of ASD behavior, we recommend you consult your child’s healthcare provider for further information and testing.

 Today, we live in a day and age in which families affected by ASD have abundant resources for help and education available to them (although there’s certainly room for more research into causes and treatments).
 And we here at the Baby Sleep Site count ourselves among those resources!
 We’re dedicated to helping every child, including those with special needs like Autism Spectrum Disorder.
 Autism Spectrum Disorder can present many challenges for families, to be sure, but it doesn’t have to mean years of sleep deprivation.